kingsj/learnstreet/Validation/README.md

 Welcome!
-Here is a Validation project I built on LearnStreet's Code Garage using javascript.
+Here is a Validation project I built on LearnStreet's Code Garage using python.
 ===============================================================================================================

 Project description
 -------------------------

-In this project, you will write code to validate fields of an account creation form.
+In this project, you will write code to validate fields of an account creation form.<br>
 You will write code that makes sure you entered a valid username, email address, phone number, and password, as well as make sure their password field matches their confirm password field.

 Try it out!
 --------------